 This means that the cloud contains around 1200 to 3000 liters of water.
 Rain clouds are there on the move in completely different dimensions.
 If we ‘wring out’ our self-made standard cloud and let it rain down on the football field, it doesn’t even make a liter per square meter over the 5000 square meters.

 In a thunderstorm monsoon rain, however, ten to twenty liters of water per square meter falls within a short time and then the cloud moves a few hundred kilometers further and continues to rain down.
-An average thundercloud, as you see it more often in summer, can therefore easily weigh over 1.5 million tons.
+An average thundercloud, as you see it more often in summer, can therefore easily weight over 1.5 million tons.
 If we think of tropical storms, we tend to be hundreds of millions of tons, even billions of tons cannot be ruled out.
 Light as a feather?
 Not even close.
 These clouds are true meteorological monsters.